M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 For HTTPS installations using a self-signed certificate, select the `Accept Self-Signed certificate` option.

+## No-op

+This storage backend disables backups.
+When backups are disabled, updates to apps cannot be rolled back and result in data loss.
+This backend only exists for testing purposes.

 ## Backup formats

 Cloudron supports two backup formats - `tgz` (default) and `rsync`.
 The `tgz` format stores